jsuarezruiz/Xamarin.Forms.TabView/README.md

 ## Upcoming features

 - Include **TabItemsSource** property in TabView to be able to add tabs from a source dynamically.
-- TabStripTemplate (DataTemplate) and TabContentTemplate (DataTemplate).
+- TabItemTemplate (DataTemplate).
-- Include lazy loading support.
+- Allow to disable or hide Tabs.
 - Support RTL.
 - Accesibility support.
 - More TabStrip customization: TabStripBorderColor and TabStripBorderWidth.